wences-sanchez/Knowledge-Base/pages/Siddhartha (highlights).md

 - ![](https://images-na.ssl-images-amazon.com/images/I/51o1jtmRgvL._SL200_.jpg)
 - Highlights first synced by [[Readwise]] [[Thursday, 18-08-2022]]
 	- -
-	- to speak it silently into himself while inhaling, to speak it silently out of himself while exhaling, with all the concentration of his soul, #space
+	- to speak it silently into himself while inhaling, to speak it silently out of himself while exhaling, with all the concentration of his soul, #ñspace
 		- ([Location 26](https://readwise.io/to_kindle?action=open&asin=B06XDRX1LM&location=26))
 	- -
 	- -
-	- Where was the knowledgeable one who wove his spell to bring his familiarity with the Atman out of the sleep into the state of being awake, into the life, into every step of the way, into word and deed? #space
+	- Where was the knowledgeable one who wove his spell to bring his familiarity with the Atman out of the sleep into the state of being awake, into the life, into every step of the way, into word and deed? #ñspace
 		- ([Location 66](https://readwise.io/to_kindle?action=open&asin=B06XDRX1LM&location=66))
 	- -
 	- -
-	- Thus were Siddhartha's thoughts, this was his thirst, this was his suffering. #space
+	- Thus were Siddhartha's thoughts, this was his thirst, this was his suffering. #ñspace
 		- ([Location 74](https://readwise.io/to_kindle?action=open&asin=B06XDRX1LM&location=74))
 	- -
 	- -
-	- unstoppable like the arrow shot from the bow. #space
+	- unstoppable like the arrow shot from the bow. #ñspace
 		- ([Location 89](https://readwise.io/to_kindle?action=open&asin=B06XDRX1LM&location=89))
 	- -
 	- -
-	- Now it is beginning, now Siddhartha is taking his own way, now his fate is beginning to sprout, #space
+	- Now it is beginning, now Siddhartha is taking his own way, now his fate is beginning to sprout, #ñspace
 		- ([Location 89](https://readwise.io/to_kindle?action=open&asin=B06XDRX1LM&location=89))
 	- -
 	- -
-	- all lied, it all stank, it all stank of lies, it all pretended to be meaningful #space
+	- all lied, it all stank, it all stank of lies, it all pretended to be meaningful #ñspace
 		- ([Location 130](https://readwise.io/to_kindle?action=open&asin=B06XDRX1LM&location=130))
 	- -
 	- -
-	- He killed his senses, he killed his memory, he slipped out of his self into thousands of other forms, was an animal, was carrion, was stone, was wood, was water, and awoke every time to find his old self again, sun shone or moon, was his self again, #space
+	- He killed his senses, he killed his memory, he slipped out of his self into thousands of other forms, was an animal, was carrion, was stone, was wood, was water, and awoke every time to find his old self again, sun shone or moon, was his self again, #ñspace
 		- ([Location 148](https://readwise.io/to_kindle?action=open&asin=B06XDRX1LM&location=148))
 	- -
 	- -
-	- I have always been full of questions. #space
+	- I have always been full of questions. #ñspace
 		- ([Location 189](https://readwise.io/to_kindle?action=open&asin=B06XDRX1LM&location=189))
 	- -
 	- -
-	- Suffering was life, full of suffering was the world, but salvation from suffering had been found: #space
+	- Suffering was life, full of suffering was the world, but salvation from suffering had been found: #ñspace
 		- ([Location 289](https://readwise.io/to_kindle?action=open&asin=B06XDRX1LM&location=289))
 	- -
 	- -
 	- You have found salvation from death.
-It has come to you in the course of your own search, on your own path, through thoughts, through meditation, through realizations, through enlightenment. #space
+It has come to you in the course of your own search, on your own path, through thoughts, through meditation, through realizations, through enlightenment. #ñspace
 		- ([Location 341](https://readwise.io/to_kindle?action=open&asin=B06XDRX1LM&location=341))
 	- -
 	- -
-	- This is why I am continuing my travels—not to seek other, better teachings, for I know there are none, but to depart from all teachings and all teachers and to reach my goal by myself or to die. #space
+	- This is why I am continuing my travels—not to seek other, better teachings, for I know there are none, but to depart from all teachings and all teachers and to reach my goal by myself or to die. #ñspace
 		- ([Location 347](https://readwise.io/to_kindle?action=open&asin=B06XDRX1LM&location=347))
 	- -
 	- -
-	- But he has given me Siddhartha, myself. #space
+	- But he has given me Siddhartha, myself. #ñspace
 		- ([Location 366](https://readwise.io/to_kindle?action=open&asin=B06XDRX1LM&location=366))
 	- -
 	- -
-	- this mystery of me being alive, of me being one and being separated and isolated from all others, of me being Siddhartha! #space
+	- this mystery of me being alive, of me being one and being separated and isolated from all others, of me being Siddhartha! #ñspace
 		- ([Location 379](https://readwise.io/to_kindle?action=open&asin=B06XDRX1LM&location=379))
 	- -
 	- -
 	- "That I know nothing about myself, that Siddhartha has remained thus alien and unknown to me, stems from one cause, a single cause: I was afraid of myself, I was fleeing from myself!
 I searched Atman, I searched Brahman, I was willing to to dissect my self and peel off all of its layers, to find the core of all peels in its unknown interior, the Atman, life, the divine part, the ultimate part.
-But I have lost myself in the process." #space
+But I have lost myself in the process." #ñspace
 		- ([Location 382](https://readwise.io/to_kindle?action=open&asin=B06XDRX1LM&location=382))
 	- -
 	- -
 	- "now I would not let Siddhartha escape from me again!
-No longer, I want to begin my thoughts and my life #space
+No longer, I want to begin my thoughts and my life #ñspace
 		- ([Location 387](https://readwise.io/to_kindle?action=open&asin=B06XDRX1LM&location=387))
 	- -
 	- -
-	- No, this is over, I have awakened, I have indeed awakened and have not been born before this very day." #space
+	- No, this is over, I have awakened, I have indeed awakened and have not been born before this very day." #ñspace
 		- ([Location 401](https://readwise.io/to_kindle?action=open&asin=B06XDRX1LM&location=401))
 	- -
 	- -
 	- Out of this moment, when the world melted away all around him, when he stood alone like a star in the sky, out of this moment of a cold and despair, Siddhartha emerged, more a self than before, more firmly concentrated.
 He felt: This had been the last tremor of the awakening, the last struggle of this birth.
-And it was not long until he walked again in long strides, started to proceed swiftly and impatiently, heading no longer for home, no longer to his father, no longer back. #space
+And it was not long until he walked again in long strides, started to proceed swiftly and impatiently, heading no longer for home, no longer to his father, no longer back. #ñspace
 		- ([Location 418](https://readwise.io/to_kindle?action=open&asin=B06XDRX1LM&location=418))
 	- -
 	- -
 	- Then, out of remote areas of his soul, out of past times of his now weary life, a sound stirred up.
 It was a word, a syllable, which he, without thinking, with a slurred voice, spoke to himself, the old word which is the beginning and the end of all prayers of the Brahmans, the holy "Om", which roughly means "that what is perfect" or "the completion".
-And in the moment when the sound of "Om" touched Siddhartha's ear, his dormant spirit suddenly woke up and realized the foolishness of his actions. #space
+And in the moment when the sound of "Om" touched Siddhartha's ear, his dormant spirit suddenly woke up and realized the foolishness of his actions. #ñspace
 		- ([Location 850](https://readwise.io/to_kindle?action=open&asin=B06XDRX1LM&location=850))
 		- #[[blue]] #[[azul]]
 	- -
 	- -
-	- (in the first moment when he thought about it, this past life seemed to him like a very old, previous incarnation, like an early pre-birth of his present self)—that his previous life had been abandoned by him, #space
+	- (in the first moment when he thought about it, this past life seemed to him like a very old, previous incarnation, like an early pre-birth of his present self)—that his previous life had been abandoned by him, #ñspace
 		- ([Location 863](https://readwise.io/to_kindle?action=open&asin=B06XDRX1LM&location=863))
 	- -
 	- -
 	- "And now, Siddhartha, what are you now?"
 "I don't know it, I don't know it just like you.
 I'm travelling.
 I was a rich man and am no rich man any more, and what I'll be tomorrow, I don't know."
 "You've lost your riches?"
 "I've lost them or they me.
 They somehow happened to slip away from me.
 The wheel of physical manifestations is turning quickly, Govinda.
 Where is Siddhartha the Brahman?
 Where is Siddhartha the Samana?
 Where is Siddhartha the rich man?
-Non-eternal things change quickly, Govinda, you know it." #space
+Non-eternal things change quickly, Govinda, you know it." #ñspace
 		- ([Location 901](https://readwise.io/to_kindle?action=open&asin=B06XDRX1LM&location=901))
 	- -
 	- -
 	- Siddhartha thought about his situation.
-Thinking was hard on him, he did not really feel like it, but he forced himself. #space
+Thinking was hard on him, he did not really feel like it, but he forced himself. #ñspace
 		- ([Location 917](https://readwise.io/to_kindle?action=open&asin=B06XDRX1LM&location=917))
 	- -
 	- -
-	- Things were going downhill with him, and now he was again facing the world void and naked and stupid. #space
+	- Things were going downhill with him, and now he was again facing the world void and naked and stupid. #ñspace
 		- ([Location 921](https://readwise.io/to_kindle?action=open&asin=B06XDRX1LM&location=921))
 	- -
 	- -
-	- I had to become a fool, to find Atman in me again. #space
+	- I had to become a fool, to find Atman in me again. #ñspace
 		- ([Location 937](https://readwise.io/to_kindle?action=open&asin=B06XDRX1LM&location=937))
 	- -
 	- -
 	- He's doing what you've failed to do yourself.
-He's taking care of himself, he's taking his course. #space
+He's taking care of himself, he's taking his course. #ñspace
 		- ([Location 1217](https://readwise.io/to_kindle?action=open&asin=B06XDRX1LM&location=1217))
 	- -
 	- -
-	- Govinda stared at his face, with fear, with yearning, suffering, and the eternal search was visible in his look, eternal not-finding. #space
+	- Govinda stared at his face, with fear, with yearning, suffering, and the eternal search was visible in his look, eternal not-finding. #ñspace
 		- ([Location 1458](https://readwise.io/to_kindle?action=open&asin=B06XDRX1LM&location=1458))
 	- -